smart-data-models/dataModel.STAT-DCAT-AP/Dataset/doc/spec.md

       x-ngsi:
         model: foaf:Agent
         type: Property
-    dct:accrualPeriodicity:
+    accrualPeriodicity:
-      description: 'This property refers to the frequency at which the Dataset is updated.'
+      description: This property refers to the frequency at which the Dataset is updated.
       type: string
       x-ngsi:
         model: dct:Frequency
         type: Property
-    dct:conformsTo:
+    alternateidentifier:
-      description: 'This property refers to an implementing rule or other specification.'
+      description: 'This property refers to a secondary identifier of the Dataset, such as MAST/ADS, DataCite, DOI, EZID or W3ID.'
       items:
+        description: Property.
+Each one of th different identifiers
+        format: uri
         type: string
       type: array
       x-ngsi:
+        model: dct:identifier
+        type: Property
+    attribute:
+      description: 'This property links to a component used to qualify and interpret observed values, e.g. units of measure, any scaling factors and metadata such as the status of the observation (e.g. estimated, provisional).
+Attribute is a conceptual entity that applies to all distribution formats, e.g. in case a dataset is provided both in SDMX and in Data Cube.'
+      items:
+        description: Property.
+Each one of the attributes related to the item
+        type: string
+      type: array
+      x-ngsi:
+        model: stat:attribute
+        type: Property
+    conformsTo:
+      description: This property refers to an implementing rule or other specification.
+      items:
+        type: string
+      type: array
+      x-ngsi:
         model: dct:conformsTo
         type: Property
-    dct:description:
+    contactPoint:
+      description: It corresponds with the 'contact point' mandatory property of STAT-DCAT-AP 1.0.1.
+This property contains contact information that can be used for sending comments about the Dataset.
+Use of vCard is recommended
+      items:
+        description: Property.
+        type: string
+      type: array
+      x-ngsi:
+        model: vcard:Kind
+        type: Property
+    description:
-      description: 'This property contains a free-text account of the Dataset.
-It corresponds with the ''description'' mandatory property of DCAT-AP 2.0.1.
-This property can be repeated for parallel language versions of the description.'
+      description: This property contains a free-text account of the Dataset.
+It corresponds with the 'description' mandatory property of DCAT-AP 2.0.1.
+This property can be repeated for parallel language versions of the description.
       properties:
+        de:
+          description: Property.
+Description in German
+          type: string
         en:
+          description: Property.
+Description in English
           type: string
+        es:
+          description: Property.
+Description in Spanish
+          type: string
         fr:
+          description: Property.
+Description in French
           type: string
+        it:
+          description: Property.
+Description in Italian
+          type: string
+        ja:
+          description: Property.
+Description in Japan
+          type: string
+        zh:
+          description: Property.
+Description in Chinese
+          type: string
       type: object
       x-ngsi:
         type: Property
-    dct:hasVersion:
+    dimension:
+      description: 'This property links to a component that identifies observations, e.g. the time to which the observation applies, or a geographic region which the observation covers.
+Dimension is a conceptual entity that applies to all distribution formats, e.g. in case a dataset is provided both in SDMX and in Data Cube.'
+      items:
+        description: Property.
+Each one of th dimensions related to the item
+        type: string
+      type: array
+      x-ngsi:
+        model: stat:dimension
+        type: Property
+    distribution:
+      description: This property links the Dataset to an available Distributions.
+It corresponds with the 'dataset distribution' mandatory property of STAT-DCAT-AP 1.0.1
+      items:
+        description: Property.
+URI of the different distributions of the dataset
+        format: uri
+        type: string
+      type: array
+      x-ngsi:
+        model: dcat:distribution
+        type: Property
+    hasVersion:
       description: 'This property refers to a related Dataset that is a version, edition, or adaptation of the described Dataset.'
       items:
+        description: Property.
+Description of the different versions
         format: uri
         type: string
       type: array
       x-ngsi:
         type: Property
-    dct:identifier:
+    id:
+      anyOf:
+        - description: Property.
+Identifier format of any NGSI entity
+          maxLength: 256
+          minLength: 1
+          pattern: ^[\w\-\.\{\}\$\+\*\[\]`|~^@!,:\\]+$
+          type: string
+        - description: Property.
+Identifier format of any NGSI entity
+          format: uri
+          type: string
+      description: Unique identifier of the entity
+      x-ngsi:
+        type: Property
+    identifier:
       description: 'This property contains the main identifier for the Dataset, e.g. the URI or other unique identifier in the context of the Catalogue'
       items:
+        description: Property.
+Each one of the identifiers
         format: uri
         type: string
       type: array
       x-ngsi:
         model: dct:identifier
         type: Property
-    dct:isVersionOf:
+    isVersionOf:
       description: 'This property contains the main identifier for the Dataset, e.g. the URI or other unique identifier in the context of the Catalogue'
       items:
+        description: Property.
+Uri pointing to the different origins for the versions
         format: uri
         type: string
       type: array
       x-ngsi:
         model: dct:identifier
         type: Property
-    dct:issued:
+    issued:
       description: 'This property contains the date of formal issuance (e.g., publication) of the Dataset.'
       format: date-time
       type: string
       x-ngsi:
         model: dct:issued
         type: Property
-    dct:language:
-      description: 'This property refers to a language of the Dataset.
-This property can be repeated if there are multiple languages in the Dataset.'
+    keyword:
+      description: 'This property contains a keyword or tag, describing the Dataset'
       items:
+        description: Property.
+Description of the different keywords
         type: string
       type: array
       x-ngsi:
+        model: dcat:keyword
+        type: Property
+    landingPage:
+      description: 'This property refers to a web page that provides access to the Dataset, its Distributions and/or additional information.
+It is intended to point to a landing page at the original data provider, not to a page on a site of a third party, such as an aggregator.'
+      items:
+        description: Property.
+URI of the different landing pages related to the item
+        format: uri
+        type: string
+      type: array
+      x-ngsi:
+        model: dcat:landingPage
+        type: Property
+    language:
+      description: This property refers to a language of the Dataset.
+This property can be repeated if there are multiple languages in the Dataset.
+      items:
+        description: Property.
+Each one of the languages
+        type: string
+      type: array
+      x-ngsi:
         model: dct:LinguisticSystem
         type: Property
-    dct:modified:
+    modified:
-      description: 'This property contains the most recent date on which the Dataset was changed or modified.'
+      description: This property contains the most recent date on which the Dataset was changed or modified.
       format: date-time
       type: string
       x-ngsi:
         model: dct:modified
         type: Property
-    dct:provenance:
+    page:
-      description: 'This property contains a statement about the lineage of a Dataset.'
+      description: This property refers to a page or document about this Dataset
       items:
+        description: Property.
+Link to the different pages related to the item
+        format: uri
         type: string
       type: array
       x-ngsi:
+        model: foaf:Document
+        type: Property
+    provenance:
+      description: This property contains a statement about the lineage of a Dataset.
+      items:
+        description: Property.
+Each one of the different provenance sources
+        type: string
+      type: array
+      x-ngsi:
         model: dct:ProvenanceStatement
         type: Property
-    dct:publisher:
+    publisher:
-      description: 'This property refers to an entity (organisation) responsible for making the Dataset available'
+      description: This property refers to an entity (organisation) responsible for making the Dataset available
       type: string
       x-ngsi:
         model: foaf:Agent
         type: Property
-    dct:relation:
+    relation:
-      description: 'This property refers to a related resource'
+      description: This property refers to a related resource
       items:
+        description: Property.
+Additional URI related to the resource
         format: uri
         type: string
       type: array
       x-ngsi:
         model: rdfs:Resource
         type: Property
-    dct:source:
+    sample:
-      description: 'T his property refers to a related Dataset from which the described Dataset is derived'
+      description: This property refers to a sample distribution of the dataset
       items:
+        description: Property.
+Pointer to the different resources
+        format: uri
         type: string
       type: array
       x-ngsi:
+        model: rdfs:Resource
+        type: Property
+    source:
+      description: This property refers to a related Dataset from which the described Dataset is derived
+      items:
+        description: Property. each one of the different sources
+        type: string
+      type: array
+      x-ngsi:
         model: dct:source
         type: Property
-    dct:spatial:
+    spatial:
-      description: 'This property refers to a geographic region that is covered by the Dataset'
+      description: This property refers to a geographic region that is covered by the Dataset
       items:
-        description: 'GeoProperty.
+        description: 'Geoproperty.
 Geojson reference to the item.
 It can be Point, LineString, Polygon, MultiPoint, MultiLineString or MultiPolygon'
         oneOf:
-          - description: 'GeoProperty.
+          - description: Geoproperty.
 Geojson reference to the item.
-Point'
+Point
             properties:
               bbox:
                 items: